jundi69/pccl/docs/md/5_ImplementationNotes.md

 - **Queued-Sockets:** If two internal threads might read from the same socket, PCCL enforces a queue mechanism to route matching packets to the correct consumer via predicate matching.

 ### Overall Rule: One Operation at a Time (Per Group)
-Because the master enforces that the entire group do the same operation in lockstep, you **NEVER** need your own concurrency around these calls.
+Because the master enforces that the entire group do the same operation in lockstep, you rarely need your own concurrency around these calls.
 The library expects you not to overlap, say, an All-Reduce with a shared-state sync in the same communicator - neither through means of the native concurrency features implemented by PCCL (`pcclAllReduceAsync`, `pcclAwaitAsyncReduce`), nor through the use of concurrent threads.
 The only exception to this rule is that it is allowed to launch multiple async collective communications without awaiting the respective previous handle - in other words, multiple async collective communications operations may be in flight at the same time.
 Note however that even in this case the overarching "Operation" is "performing collective communications operations" and *only* performing collective communications operations.

 ### Threadsafe
-PCCL is also **NOT THREADSAFE** and should only ever be used from the main thread.
+PCCL is generally not threadsafe and should only ever be used from the main thread (except in case of stated exceptions).
-PCCL will enforce that public facing apis are called on the main thread registered for the communicator.
+PCCL will generally enforce that public facing apis are called on the main thread registered for the communicator.

 #### There are some exceptions to this rule:
 PCCL allows the user to launch and await multiple async collective operations from threads other than the main thread, as long as the main thread